Pray, Montana

-Pray is a census-designated place and unincorporated community in Park County, Montana, United States, in the Paradise Valley.
+Pray is a unincorporated community in Park County, Montana, United States, in the Paradise Valley.
 The town was founded in 1907 by Valentine Eggar, an entrepreneur.
 He named it after Congressman Charles Nelson Pray.
-Its population was 681 as of the 2010 census.
+For statistical purposes, the United States Census Bureau has defined Pray as a census-designated place (CDP).
+The CDP does not correspond to the local understanding of the townsite.
+The population of the CDP was 681 as of the 2010 census.
 Pray has a post office with ZIP code 59065, which opened on December 8, 1909.